 Recently an elderly artist friend of mine passed away due to upper respiratory problems most likely caused by prolonged exposure to turpentine fumes.
-Day in and day out, painting for countless hours while breathing the fumes from an open container of turpentine sitting just a couple of feet away.
+Day in and day out, painting for countless hours while breathing the fumes from a nearby open container of turpentine.
 This is not good.
 I love to paint but I’m not prepared to give up my respiratory system - especially when there is such a simple alternative!

 Note: Safflower oil also works well but walnut oil is less viscous which makes it easier to wipe from brushes.

 Walnut Oil – I've tried the more expensive "refined" artist-grade walnut oil, but standard grocery store walnut oil is adequate for brush cleaning (which I purchase from my local grocery store).
 I would not suggest using food grade oils as a painting medium.
 Only artist-grade oils have had the excess fats and other contaminants removed which could adversely affect the chemical properties of your paint.

 Note: Because the paint settles to the bottom of the brush washer, it takes me about a year to use one 16oz. can (cost about $9.oo).

 Brush Washer – Any bowl to hold the walnut oil will work, but I like the Richeson Deluxe Brush Washer because it has a strainer allowing the paint to settle at the bottom and out of reach of the brushes.
 Although I did replace the stock metal strainer with a small plastic spaghetti strainer because porous metal wears down bristles faster than non-porous plastic.

 Soap - A plain bar of Ivory soap works great and will wash away cleanly.
 Linseed soap also works well, and can be found online or art supply stores.

 Solvent-free brush cleaning process:First, wipe away any excess paint on a towel.